StackVista/stackstate-cli/generated/stackstate_api/docs/LegacyComponentHighlights.md

 ### NewLegacyComponentHighlights

-`func NewLegacyComponentHighlights(namePlural string, events ComponentTypeEvents, showLogs bool, metrics []ComponentHighlightMetrics, ) *LegacyComponentHighlights`
+`func NewLegacyComponentHighlights(namePlural string, showLogs bool, metrics []ComponentHighlightMetrics, ) *LegacyComponentHighlights`

 NewLegacyComponentHighlights instantiates a new LegacyComponentHighlights object This constructor will assign default values to properties that have it defined,